 The SSA evaluates narcolepsy under the listing for sleep-related disorders.
 To be eligible, an applicant must provide medical evidence that confirms the diagnosis of narcolepsy and demonstrates the severity of their symptoms has been lasting for at least 12 months or more.

-Is narcolepsy a disability?
+Is Narcolepsy a Disability?

-Employers must provide reasonable accommodations to employees with narcolepsy to enable them to perform their job duties effectively.
 Individuals with narcolepsy may be eligible for disability benefits such as Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
 The only condition is that their condition prevents them from engaging in substantial gainful activity.

 The Social Security Administration (SSA) defines narcolepsy as a neurological disorder characterized by excessive daytime sleepiness and recurrent, uncontrollable sleep attacks.
 To qualify for narcolepsy disability benefits, an individual must provide medical evidence of a diagnosis from a qualified medical professional, such as a neurologist or sleep specialist.
+The SSA considers narcolepsy as other neurological disorders such as severe migraine or epilepsy disability.

 There are two primary types of narcolepsy: